NVIDIA/aistore/docs/authn.md

 ## Getting Started

+In this section, we use AIStore [Local Playground](/docs/getting_started.md#local-playground).
+This is done for purely (easy-to-use-and-repropduce) demonsration purposes.

 To deploy an AIS cluster with AuthN enabled, follow these steps:
-> **Note:** If you already have an AIS cluster deployed and want to add AuthN to it, follow these [instructions](#how-to-enable-authn-server-after-deployment).

-1. Ensure there is no previous cluster running:
+1. Optionally, shutdown and cleanup [Local Playground](/docs/getting_started.md#local-playground):
     ```sh
     make kill clean
     ```

+> **Note:** If you already have AIS cluster deployed and just want to add AuthN to it - that is, enable authentication and access control - follow these [instructions](#how-to-enable-authn-server-after-deployment).

-> **Note:** When deploying AIStore with AuthN, an admin user is created by default with admin privileges.
-The default password for the admin user is `admin`.
+> **Note:** When deploying AIStore with AuthN, an `admin` user is created by default with `admin` privileges.
+The default password for the `admin` user isalso `admin`.
 You can override it by setting the environment variable `AIS_AUTHN_ADMIN_PASSWORD` before deployment, as the password cannot be updated after deployment.
-For a list of other important environment variables, refer to the [Environment and Configuration](#environment-and-configuration) section.
+For the list of environment variables, refer to the [Environment and Configuration](#environment-and-configuration) section below.

 2. Deploy the cluster with AuthN enabled:
     ```sh